vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-you truly are and what you stand for when your actions and values are in harmony you experience a profound sense of satisfaction and peace a happiness that's not dependent on external circumstances but rooted in the authenticity of your own Journey chapter 16 cultivating patience and acceptance in a world that moves at lightning speed patience and acceptance can feel like lost virtues we are conditioned to expect instant results quick fixes and immediate answers to our problems however cultivating patience and embracing acceptance are essential
+you truly are and what you stand for when your actions and values are in harmony you experience a profound sense of satisfaction and peace a happiness that's not dependent on external circumstances but rooted in the authenticity of your own Journey \n ##chapter \n 16 cultivating patience and acceptance in a world that moves at lightning speed patience and acceptance can feel like lost virtues we are conditioned to expect instant results quick fixes and immediate answers to our problems however cultivating patience and embracing acceptance are essential